dluxio/dlux-iov/docs/spk.md

 We've provided an install script that will install everything for you on an ubuntu/debian system.

 Always always always understand a script: https://github.com/disregardfiat/trole/blob/main/install.sh This will do some system checks, ensure you are not the root user, ask for your domain name (example.com), ask for your hive username, ask for the previously generated keypair...
 Then installs caddy, ipfs, trole, and postgres and configure them together to collectively become a storage/upload node.

 * From the shell/terminal input the following commands from your home directory:
+   * Type `sudo apt install git` to install git
+   * Type `cd ~ && git clone https://github.com/disregardfiat/trole.git`
    * `cd trole && ./install.sh`

 That's it, it should have configured your .env file, https, added services that maintain the programs running, configured ipfs and trole.